nghin/vacsf.org.dev/_posts/meditations/2016-04-20-Remain-in-Sin.md

 ## The cross

-Subsequently in Romans 6:6-7, Paul explained how can be set free from sin's dominion.
+Subsequently in Romans 6:6-7, Paul explained how we can be set free from sin's dominion.

 > <sup>6</sup>We know that our <u>old man was crucified with him</u> so that the body of sin would <u>no longer dominate us</u>, so that we would <u>no longer be enslaved to sin</u>. <sup>7</sup>(For someone who has died has been freed from sin) (Romans 6:6-7).

 According to these verses, how were we freed from sin?
 Through "turning away from sin" like the note on repentance of the study bible?
 Through the natural view of sin in the eyes of a child?
 And the various Bible commentators?
 None of the above.
 Romans 6:6 says that it is through our old man being crucified with Christ.

 A slave cannot overcome his master, but must be set free.
-It's the same way with our slavery to sin, we cannot wiggle ourselves out of it, no matter how much determination or will power or obedience as the obedience of a slave is to the master.
+It's the same way with our slavery to sin, we cannot wiggle ourselves out of it, no matter how much determination or will power one may possess.

 Therefore though we did not physically get crucified, we inherit Christ's crucifixion on the virtue of our faith in Him.
 It's the same way we receive this gift of being set free from sin, or our no longer "remain in sin", all thanks to what Christ had accomplished on the cross.